anthmuseum/collectiveaccess-rag-corpus/README.md

 ## Rendered HTML Page Mockup with Slideshow

-When multiple images are associated with a museum record, an interactive slideshow with navigation thumbnail dots is rendered at the top of the Tachyons-styled HTML page.
+When multiple images are associated with a museum record, an interactive slideshow with navigation thumbnail images is rendered at the top of the Tachyons-styled HTML page.
 Hovering over table metadata fields displays tooltips with the respective schema description.

 ![Interactive HTML Slideshow Mockup](images/slideshow_screenshot.png)